ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 ![](~@imageBase/images/data_tabs_video.png)

+:::tip Metadata standards: Dublin Core and schema.org

 For documenting videos, NADA uses the Dublin Core metadata standard augmented with some elements from the videoObject from schema.org.

-:::tip Note
 The documentation of the video metadata schema is available at https://ihsn.github.io/nada-api-redoc/catalog-admin/#tag/Videos.
 A Schema Guide is also available, which provides more detailed information on the structure, content, and use of the metadata standards and schemas.
 :::